-These levels are extremely important when dealing with search and seizure issues with the 4th Amendment in the US Constitution and PA’s Article 1 section 8 Constitution.
+These levels are extremely important when dealing with search and seizure issues with the 4th amendment of the US Constitution and PA’s Constitution.
 These levels offer different rights during each level of interaction and limits on police.
-Let’s start with the less intrusive and work our way up.

-As an example if you are walking down the street the police can walk up to you and ask to talk to you.
+As an example if you are walking down the street, the police can walk up to you and ask to talk to you.
 You do not have to respond as long as they have no suspicion that you have done anything wrong.

-Custodial Detention.
 Now the police must have probable cause.
 Once into the custodial detention phase you have been arrested for a crime in which the police must be able to meet their burden of probable case.
 Now your Constitutional rights begin to start applying; especially if the police start to interrogate you.

 Should you find yourself in a situation where you need legal representation you need to contact criminal defense attorneys that are going to know the law inside and out.
 Here at Manchester and Associates we represent people across the Commonwealth of Pennsylvania.
 At Manchester and Associates, we only practice in criminal defense, thus we understand when people find themselves accused or charged with a crime, and the challenges that each individual case could face in the PA judicial system.
 With a combined experience of over 65 years, there is almost no situation we have not encountered.
-For a free consultation we can be contacted toll free at (888) 994-7616.
+For a free consultation we can be contacted toll free at [number type=”1″].